vincthach/NavigationIOSExample/README.md

 }
 ```

-# Do update when navigation back
+# Do update when go back
 ```swift
  override func viewDidDisappear(_ animated: Bool) {
         if (mosterProtocol != nil) {